Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 *beep beep beep*

 But it's worth it.
-It has to be.
+It got to be.

 "Come on," I mutter to myself, the same pep talk I've been giving for weeks.
 "One more discovery.
 One breakthrough.
 Something to prove you're not just another wannabe scientist playing with jury-rigged equipment."